zbalkan/AppLister/README.md

 ## Thanks

 The scan engine is ripped off from [Bulk Crap Uninstaller](https://github.com/Klocman/Bulk-Crap-Uninstaller).
-This project minimized the back-end to a list-only implementation.
+This project minimized the engine to a list-only implementation by excluding many capacilities including uninstallation.
 This project would not happen without [Marcin Szeniak](https://github.com/Klocman)'s work.